LouisLesueur/Crates-n-holes/README.md

 python main.py
 ```

-To move your charcter use zqsd and press the enter key (notice that you can enter a sequence).
+To move a character press the correponding key (1,2,3 or 4) and then use ><^v and press the enter key (notice that you can enter a sequence).
+By default you'll move character 1.

 ### Prerequisites

 All you need is python3

+###TODO

+* Factorize the grid_reading function
+* Simplify the move_player function
+* Add more levels

 ## Author